phillipluther/focus-hook/README.md

 ### tl;dr

+There's a good chance you just want to use `:focus-visible` ([MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible)/[CanIUse](https://caniuse.com/?search=focus-visible)).
+That said ...

-`tactical-focus` lets you write CSS that says, "If an element is focused _and_ the user is actively using a keyboard."
+`tactical-focus` lets you write CSS targeting currently-focused elements when a user is actively navigating via keyboard.
+Note that's subtly different than the `:focus-visible` selector.

 ```
 .tactical-focus a:focus {